stealthmachines/Legal-Vision/README.md

 #### An AI document reader which specializes in reading American Jurisprudence from fine print photographic images.
 Pairs well with LM Studio.
 Incidentally, includes a "legal council" of up to two local bots + one cloud bot.

-> **Phi-resonant dual-MCP stack** — two LLM-backed MCP servers, a phi-emergent routing proxy, an ERL v3 hash-chained ledger, and a tri-voice conversation system grounded in the same φ = 1.618… constant as the Analog-Prime conscious platform.

 ---

 ## Stack at a Glance